Gaspard II de Coligny: Toleration

-Coligny's support for Catherine's regency delivered fruit when the pro-rogued estates provided their consent to her governance in September 1561.
+Coligny's support for Catherine's regency delivered fruit when the prorogued estates provided their consent to her governance in September 1561.
 Coligny initially held out hope for the success of the Colloquy of Poissy that met to discuss the religious question in the same month.
 However, he found himself frustrated by the intractability of both sides, covering his face when Beza remarked that the body of Christ was as far from the sacrament bread as heaven was from earth.
 While Navarre, Lorraine and the queen regent were trying to push a compromise to the religious question through the Confession of Augsburg in October, Coligny played little part.
 Throughout late 1561, Coligny continued to lobby the crown for the allowance of public worship.
 All the while he, and other Protestants at courts continued to attend Calvinist service.
 In the final weeks of 1561, Coligny's brother Andelot was invited into the Conseil des Affairs further heightening the Protestant character of the government.
 This was followed, in mid January 1562 later by the seismic Edict of Saint-Germain which legalised on at least a temporary basis public Protestant worship under certain conditions across the kingdom.
 Synods and consistories would also be legal under royal supervision.
 Such an edict was the culmination of what Coligny had been pushing for throughout 1561.
 In early 1562 Coligny again tried to support a colonial venture, this time the colony of Fort Caroline in Spanish Florida led by Jean Ribault, it would prove a failure.

 Road to civil war

 The edict of Saint-Germain was the final straw for the lieutenant general, Navarre, who broke with the regency and urged Guise to hurry back so they could represent a united front against Catherine's policy.
 Having lost Navarre, Catherine's government was left with only the Châtillons and Condé as a basis for support.
 Conscious of the increasing hostility, Coligny in turn withdrew from court to his estates on 22 February, abandoning Catherine.
 On his way back to Paris, the Duke of Guise's men were responsible for a massacre at the town of Wassy.
-Arriving in Paris on 16 March to a heroes welcome for his deeds, Condé heavily outnumbered in the city by the dukes men, would depart on 23 March.
+Arriving in Paris on 16 March to a hero's welcome for his deeds, Condé heavily outnumbered in the city by the dukes men, would depart on 23 March.
 The prince headed to Orléans, where, on 2 April he raised the standard of rebellion, seizing the city and issuing a manifesto denouncing the 'imprisonment of the king'.
-Coligny had linked up with him several days prior, their forces conjoining at Meaux on March 27.
+Coligny had linked up with him several days prior, their forces conjoining at Meaux on 27 March.
 He wrote to Catherine at this time, defending the arming of his men as being customary for a gentleman, and suggested they were necessary due to 'Guise's designs against him.'